 -

-Neem oil: A purely plant-based oil obtained from the neem tree.
-It disrupts the hormonal balance of pests but is not harmful to humans or pets.
+Neem oil: A purely plant-based oil extracted from the neem tree.
+It disrupts the hormone balance of pests but is not harmful to humans or pets.

 -

-Soapy water: A splash of biodegradable dish soap in 1 liter of water helps with light infestation.
+Soapy water: A splash of biodegradable dish soap in 1 liter of water helps with light infestations.

 -

-Yellow boards: Ideal against fungus gnats – completely chemical-free.
+Yellow sticky traps: Ideal against fungus gnats – completely chemical-free.

 Tip: